DamianEdwards/grunt-tsng/README.md

 ### Supported conventions & annotations

+Take a look at the [sample](https://github.com/DamianEdwards/grunt-tsng/tree/master/sample) for samples of usage.

+To run the sample locally:
+- Open a command prompt
+- Clone this repo
+- Change to the sample directory
+- Run `npm install`
+- Run `bower install`
+- Run `grunt sample`

 Grunt-tsng uses a number of conventions & comment annotations to discover the parts of your app you want to register with AngularJS.
 Comment annotations are simply a TS line comment followed by @ and the annotation name and any arguments in a method call fashion, e.g. `//@NgFilter('truncate')`

 Grunt-tsng works best when the following conventions are followed: